Emmet

 No more weekend work!
 What more could you want?

-Conduct parallel experimental conditions testings and culture up to 18 cell lines or protocols.
+Culture up to 18 cell lines or protocols in parallel.

-Supports any media, coating or other reagent, and any TC flask based cell type and protocol.
+Supports any media, coating, cell line and protocol.

-Emmet standardises and automates the production of any cell type.
+Emmet standardises and automates the culture of any cell type.

 Stem cell expansion